23 Tax Write-Offs & Deductions for 2025-2026

 5. Mortgage interest

-The mortgage interest deduction allows homeowners to deduct interest paid on loans used to buy, build, or improve a home.
+The mortgage interest deduction allows homeowners who itemize to deduct interest paid on up to $750,000 in loans used to buy, build, or improve a primary residence.

-Homeowners may also be able to claim interest paid on second homes.
+Qualifying homeowners may also be able to claim interest paid on second homes, too.
 This deduction can significantly reduce taxable income, especially for new homeowners with high-interest payments.

 6. State and property taxes

 Homeowners can deduct property taxes paid to state and local governments on their primary residence and second homes.
-This deduction is capped at $10,000 per year under the SALT (State and Local Tax) cap, which includes property, income, and sales taxes combined.
+This deduction is capped at $40,000 per year for individuals or $20,000 married filing separately under the newly increased SALT (State and Local Tax) cap, which includes property, income, and sales taxes combined.

 7. Property deductions